Doped Holographic Superconductors in Gubser-Rocha model: Conductivities in The Normal Phase

 \subsubsection{A case with momentum dissipation}

 Next, we consider the case where momentum dissipation is introduced, i.e. $m\neq 0$.
-Although the translational symmetry has been broken due to the presence of the axions, the symmetry of the system in the normal phase still exist.
-Our results show the conductivities $\sigma_A$, $\sigma_B$ and $\gamma$ satisfy the symmetry \eqref{eq27}, see Appendix B for details.
+Although the translational symmetry has been broken due to the presence of the axions, our results show the conductivities $\sigma_A$, $\sigma_B$ and $\gamma$ in the normal phase still satisfy the symmetry \eqref{eq27}, see Appendix C for details.

-We fix $m=1$ and compare the effect of increasing x on the conductivity $\sigma_A$ in Figure \ref{fig:Figure7}.
+We fix $m/\mu=1$ and compare the effect of increasing x on the conductivity $\sigma_A$ in Fig.\ref{fig:Figure7}.
 Due to the presence of the momentum dissipation, the Drude peak is broaden and the DC conductivity becomes the finite value given by \eqref{eq5}.
-We have calculated the DC limit of the numerics at $\omega=0$ agrees with the analytic value $\sigma_A$ in \eqref{eq5}.
-Our results show that, unlike the case where momentum dissipation is not introduced, the conductivities $\sigma_A$ decrease with the increase of x.
+We have checked that the DC limit of the numerics at $\omega=0$ agrees with the analytic value $\sigma_A$ in \eqref{eq5}.

+We compare the conductivity $\gamma$ with different x in different cases in Fig.\ref{fig:Figure10}.
+Our results show that, the values of positive conductivities $\gamma$ at $\omega=0$ increase with the increase of x inthe case of $m/\mu=1$.
+On the contrary, the values of negative conductivities decrease accordingly without momentum dissipation.
 This observation is very interesting, and we consider that it is the result of competition between the momentum dissipation that breaks the translational symmetry and the chemical potential.

-Figure \ref{fig:Figure6} shows how the conductivity $\sigma_A$ changes with the dissipation intensity $m$ at $\mathrm{x}=2$.
-Figure \ref{fig:Figure6a} is the real part and Figure \ref{fig:Figure6b} is the imaginary part of the conductivity $\sigma_A$.
-We find that as $m$ increases, the value of $\mathrm{Re}(\sigma_A$) at $\omega=0$ is smaller and the Drude peak disappears.
+Figure \ref{fig:Figure6} shows how the conductivity $\sigma_A$ changes with different dissipation intensity $m/\mu$ at $\mathrm{x}=2$.
+Figure \ref{fig:Figure6a} is the real part and Fig.\ref{fig:Figure6b} is the imaginary part of the conductivity $\sigma_A$.
+We find that as $m/\mu$ increases, the value of $\mathrm{Re}(\sigma_A$) at $\omega=0$ is smaller and the Drude peak disappears.

+We present the the real part of the AC conductivities $\sigma_A$ as functions of $\omega/\mu$ for various $Q/r_0$, in order to see influence of the parameter $Q$ related to the dilaton profile.
+We fix $\text{x} = 2$ and $m/r_0=0.5$, here.
+As $Q/r_0$ increases, the conductivity decreases at low frequencies and tends to a stable value at high frequencies.
+The AC conductivity is given by a constant value when $Q=0$ corresponding the constant dilaton profile.
+A case $Q=0$ corresponds to the constant dilaton profile, in which the AC conductivity is given by a constant value.
+The result in Fig.\ref{fig:Figure12} agrees with the expected behavior.
+Note that $T$ and $\mu$ functions of $r_0, Q, x$ and $m$, so they varies when we change $Q$.
+For fixed $m$ and $x$, different $Q/r_0$ corresponds to different $T/\mu$.